 | UFW | Manual install required | Desktop systems, simple firewall setups, user-friendly rule management | Extra package dependency, adds abstraction layer |

-[DEFAULT] # Switch to nftables (replaces iptables default) banaction = nftables-multiport banaction_allports = nftables-allports
+[DEFAULT] # Override nftables default with iptables (Debian 13 only) banaction = iptables-multiport banaction_allports = iptables-allports

 Check which firewall subsystem your system uses by running nft list tables (nftables) or iptables -L (iptables).
-If you prefer UFW, see the dedicated section below.
-For firewalld users, Fail2Ban also includes firewalld actions.
-For most production servers, the default iptables backend works reliably without additional configuration.
+For firewalld users, Fail2Ban includes firewalld actions as well.

 Configure Log Backend for Systemd Journal